biero-el-corridor/Try-Hack-Me_WRITE-UP/Intro_to_x86-64/Intro_to_x86-64/Intro_to_x86-64.md

     for the purpose of the walkthrougt i dont translta to decimal value.

-2 what is the value of var_ch before the popq and ret instructions? \
+2 what is the value of var_ch before the popq and ret instructions?

     watch closely and you see that the value dont chage

-3

-What is the value of var_4h before the popq and ret instructions? \
+3 What is the value of var_4h before the popq and ret instructions?

     watch closely and you see that a substitutions funtions ocure a the end between 2 hex value

-4
-What operator is used to change the value of var_8h, input the symbol as your answer(symbols include +, -, *, /, &, |): \
+4 What operator is used to change the value of var_8h, input the symbol as your answer(symbols include +, -, *, /, &, |):

     I recomend you to go to the wikipedia page of the AND logical gate

 ## Task 5 Loops

+KEY INFO

++ Two type of loop are used (for and while)
++ make a db in each of the jump sections for see the advencement of the program

+QUESTIONS

+1 What is the value of var_8h on the second iteration of the loop?

+    see the exemple in the introdutions

+2 What is the value of var_ch on the second iteration of the loop?

+    We can see that a and operator is use check the wikipedia page of the AND logical gate.

+3 What is the value of var_8h at the end of the program?

+    see the exemple in the introdutions

+4 What is the value of var_ch at the end of the program?

+    We can see that a and operator is use check the wikipedia page of the AND logical gate.

+## Task 6 crackme1